Back to text menu | Back to clickable plan | Back to topic (Shops and bars)

 HIC AVITAT

 Avitat is to be understood as habitat.
 Translated: "Lord Sun lives here".
 The graffito is usually interpreted as a reference to Sol-Mithras, because there is a mithraeum on the other side of the wall (the Mithreum of the Snakes (V,VI,6), directly to the east of the building).
 Because a word like invictus is missing, it might also be a reference to Sol as such.
-A Christian "counter-statement" can also not be excluded (cf. the words Hic deus habitat with a Christian symbol on the lintel of a door in Henchir Gabel, Algeria; W. Deonna, "Christos propylaios ou 'Christus hic est'", RA 22 (1925), 66-74: 67).
+A Christian "counter-statement" can also not be excluded.
+For the words cf. Hic deus habitat with a Christian symbol on the lintel of a door in Henchir Gabel, Algeria (W. Deonna, "Christos propylaios ou 'Christus hic est'", RA 22 (1925), 66-74: 67).
+For Christ and Sol cf. the famous mosaic in a tomb below st. Peter's in Rome.

 The west half of the building is a row of shops along Via del Sole.
 Between the shops are two staircases, accessible from the street.
 There were also two shops at the north end, on the Decumanus.